crashiscool1/cse15l-lab-reports/LabReport1.md

 }
 ```
 - the directory was home
-- I got this because cat with an argument to a path does nothing
+- I got this because cat to a diretory just tells you its a directory
-- was an error
+- This is not an error

 3.

 ```
 {
 [user@sahara ~/lecture1]$ cat Hello.java